Gondola Shelving Dimensions & Specifications

 What is the standard gondola shelf depth?

-There is no single standard shelf depth varies by retail format and category.
+There is no single standard, shelf depth varies by retail format and category.
 The most common depths are 16in for c-stores and health/beauty, 19in for drug stores and general merchandise, and 22in for grocery center store.
 Depths of 25-31in are used for large-format merchandise, hardware, and bulk categories.
 The correct depth for a specific application is determined by the deepest product in the planogram for that run.

 How wide is a gondola section?